stryker-mutator/stryker-js/docs/guides/nodejs.md

 Don't worry about your [PATH environment variable](https://en.wikipedia.org/wiki/PATH_(variable)); Stryker will make sure your local dependencies are available there before executing the build command inside the sandbox.

-If you're using `ts-node` or `@babel/register` to just-in-time compile during unit testing, then it's a good idea to configure your build command-equivalent here.
+If you're using `tsx` or `@babel/register` to just-in-time compile during unit testing, then it's a good idea to configure your build command-equivalent here.
 Some examples:

-* For ts-node: `tsc -b path/to/tsconfig.json`
+* For tsx: `tsc -b path/to/tsconfig.json`
 * For @babel/register: `babel src --out-dir lib` (using the [@babel/cli](https://babeljs.io/docs/en/babel-cli))